gr3i/MD5-hash_function/README.md

 (3i + 5) % 16 if 32 <= i < 48
 7i % 16 if 48 <= i < 64

+What happens in the red box.
+The red box contains two addition and one rotation.
+MD5 introduces 64 hard-coded constants in an array called K. I will use same array in my MD5 hash function code.
+These are used for the first addition.
+The value from K that I use depends on the current iteration i.
+(There are 64 iterations and the array K has 64 values)

+Just for fact...
+How are these constants generated?
+Each of these values is obtained using the formula: K[i] = [2^32 x |sin(i + 1)|] where i is the index (0 to 63), and the sine funcation is applied in radians.

+Next I have 64 constants that determine how much I will rotate the 32 bits by.
+The array is called r.

 The MD5 hash function is not finished yet.